hashicorp/terraform-provider-hcp/docs/data-sources/waypoint_template.md

 ### Optional

-- `actions` (List of String) List of actions by 'id' to assign to this Template.
-Applications created from this template will have these actions assigned to them.
+- `actions` (List of String) List of actions by 'ID' to assign to this Template.
+Applications created from this Template will have these actions assigned to them.
 Only 'ID' is supported.
 - `id` (String) The ID of the Template.
 - `name` (String) The name of the Template.
 - `project_id` (String) The ID of the HCP project where the Waypoint Template is located.